Bira/octopus-carnival/_drafts/hells-rebels-06-part-03.md

 normally happen.
 This can let them become powerful outsiders right from the start instead of spending some eons as a blank-slate petitioner first.

-The goddess itself doesn't seem to mind this one way or the other, but her divine and mortal servants hate Soul Anchors and destroy every one they can find.
+Pharasma actually doesn't seem to mind this one way or the other, but her divine and mortal servants hate Soul Anchors and destroy every one they can find.

 This one is located in the Underdark under Kintargo, in the middle of a shrine called the Soulbound Fane.
 It used to be guarded by a powerful cult of